donghuazhang98/artfetch/README.md

 # artfetch

 Overview:
-• We are creating a art website that exhibits the art gallery and users can post their art work on their profile pages
+• A demo art website that exhibits the CG gallery
+• Users can post their art work on their profile pages and view other artists' exhibitions
-• Each user information will be stored in the database created in server side
-• Each user's portfolio will be stored in the cloud database of firebase

 # run
 First go in the server directory, run: